-Refer to the table on page A-3 for solutions to the beep code errors.
+Refer to the table on page A-3 for solutions to the error beep codes.

-If it beeps then 1 times the system needs to update the BIOS.
-Insert the diskette containing the system BIOS file (SUPER.ROM) in the root directory of the floppy into the A drive.
+If it beeps then

+1, 2, 3 times reseat the DIMM memory.
+If the

+system still beeps, replace the memory.

 6 times reseat the keyboard controller chip.
-If it still beeps, replace the keyboard controller.
-If it still beeps, try a different keyboard, or replace the keyboard fuse, if the keyboard has one.
-9 times there is a memory error in the video adapter.
-Replace the video adapter or the RAM on the video adapter.
-13 times there is a ROM checksum error.
-This usually means the BIOS chip needs replaced.
+If it

+still beeps, replace the keyboard

+controller.
+If it still beeps, try a

+different keyboard, or replace

+the keyboard fuse, if the keyboard has one.

+8 times there is a memory error on the

+video adapter.
+Replace the video

+adapter, or the RAM on the video

+adapter.

+9 times the BIOS ROM chip is bad.

+The system probably needs a

+new BIOS ROM chip.

+4, 5, 7, the motherboard must be replaced.

+or 10 times